jpsdr/MKVToolnix-Windows-7/README.Windows.md

 of setting up the cross-compiler and all required libraries.

 mxe is a fast-changing project.
-In order to provide a stable basis for compilation the author maintains his own fork.
+In order to provide a stable basis for compilation, the author maintains his own fork.
 That fork also includes a couple of changes that cause libraries to be compiled only with the features required by MKVToolNix saving compilation time and deployment space.
-In order to retrieve that fork you need `git`.
+In order to retrieve that fork, you need `git`.
 Then to the
 following:

     git clone https://github.com/mbunkus/mxe $HOME/mxe